JuliaWalton/notifications-page-main/README.md

 ### What I learned

-Personally, the key learning experience from this project was being able to practice dynamically setting the notification count in response to the "read" or "unread" state of the notifications.
+A key learning feature of this project was being able to practice dynamically setting the notification count in response to the "read" or "unread" state of the notifications.

 ```js
 if (attr === "unread") {